openshift/enhancements/enhancements/migration/cam-non-admin-design.md

 ### Upgrade / Downgrade Strategy

 To handle the upgrade use case, CAM must not break the existing cluster-scoped installation use case of CAM.
-To do this, a new configuration field will be added to the CAM installation CR (currently `MigrationController` but will more than likely be renamed) to allow a user to specify that they would like a tenant-scoped installation of CAM.
+To do this, a new Custom Resource will be introduced that will be used only for namespace-scoped installations of CAM.
+The operator will be updated with a new playbook that will perform the namespaced installation on creation of the `MigrationSandbox` resource.

+The `MigrationController` CR which indicates a cluster-scoped install of CAM will be locked down via a set of RBAC resources which will only allow the privileged admin to create it.
+This will allow an admin to create the `MigrationController` resoruce in `openshift-migration`, but prevent Bob from being able to create a `MigrationController` in namespace `Foo`.

-If a user has CAM 1.1 installed and upgrades to CAM 1.2 then they will be unaffected as their `MigrationController` CR will not have the added configuration value to have a tenant-scoped install.
+If a user has CAM 1.1 installed and upgrades to CAM 1.2 then they will be unaffected as their `MigrationController` CR will still imply a cluster-scoped install of CAM.
+If the user creates a `MigrationSandbox` resource while also having a cluster-scoped install of CAM, the operator will leave the cluster-scoped install of CAM alone while provisioning the needed resources for the namespaced-install.

 The operator should be capable of updating/reverting the two types of installations when the configuration parameter is changed.